In September 2019 I went along to a Macmillan coffee morning to help raise funds – I knew a bit about what they did, but not in much detail.

 A year on and my perspective is completely different.
 I was diagnosed with cancer earlier this year and now I really appreciate what Macmillan does.
-When I heard that Escape was raising money for the charity with their , I wanted to tell my story to share what amazing work Macmillan does for people who are living with cancer.
+When I heard that Escape was raising money for the charity with their Walk to Blackpool, I wanted to tell my story to share what amazing work Macmillan does for people who are living with cancer.

 I presume it’s the same for everyone who gets called into the Oncologist Consultant’s office – from that first meeting, there’s a Macmillan nurse who’s a specialist in the type of cancer you have by your side.
 Afterwards they will take as much time as you need, going through what’s been discussed and answering any questions you’ve got.
 ‘It’s going to be a bumpy ride,’ she said, ‘with surgery and treatment, but we will walk by your side all the way.’
 I still tear up when I remember this, as I’ve found it to be completely true.
 They don’t want anyone to be feel alone because they’ve got cancer.